aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/resampling-added-images-excel-to-pdf-conversion/_index.md

 {{% alert color="primary" %}}

-Using the the [**setImageResample(number, number)**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#setImageResample-number-number-) option minimizes the size of the output PDF but it may affect the image quality a bit.
+Using the [**setImageResample(number, number)**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#setImageResample-number-number-) option minimizes the size of the output PDF but it may affect the image quality a bit.

 {{% /alert %}} {{% alert color="primary" %}}

 If your spreadsheet contains formulas, it is best to call [**workbook.calculateFormula()**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#calculateFormula--) just before rendering the spreadsheet to PDF format.
-Doing so will ensure that the formula dependent values are recalculated, and the correct values are rendered in the PDF.
+Doing so will ensure that the formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}
 {{< app/cells/assistant language="nodejs-cpp" >}}